 Amanda joined the ISPRC team in the fall of 2015.
-Their current research interests include White racial identity development, ethnoviolence, sex work victimization, racial trauma, and the opportunity gap.
-They currently organize with MASWAN (Massachusetts Sew Worker Allied Network) who partners with SWOP-Boston (Sea Worker Outreach Project).
+Their current research interests include White racial identity development, ethnoviolence, sex work stigma and victimization, racial trauma, and the opportunity gap.
+They currently organize with MASWAN (Massachusetts Sex Worker Allied Network) who partners with SWOP-Boston (Sex Worker Outreach Project).

 Amanda’s clinical experiences include individual and group counseling, as well as residential treatment.
 They have worked mainly with individuals with severe mental illness and PTSD among low-income and racial and LGBT minorities and college age students.
 In their free time, Amanda enjoys biking, yoga, reading, and traveling.